-1. Reef Safe Sunscreen
+1. Hawaii sustainability: Reef Safe Sunscreen

 Look for the reef-safe stamp of approval on sunscreens for an easy way to make a difference.
 Non-harmful sunblock should be available at a retailer near you if you’re planning ahead, or if you wait to buy on-island you’ll have no problem finding the right stuff.

-2. Reusable Water bottle
+2. To help Hawaii’s sustainability, drink from a Reusable Water bottle

 Avoid the hassle and waste of buying drink after drink after drink and invest in a reusable water bottle.
-We promise, the convenience is reason enough to make the purchase, add to that the perk of being a sustainable traveller and embrace the change.
+We promise, the convenience is reason enough to make the purchase, add to that the perk of being a sustainable traveler and embrace the change.
 Plus, we think they make us look pretty cool too.

 3. Leave everything where you find it

 Many of the highlights on the Big Island of Hawaii are temporal.
 From the sandy beaches to the harsh but stunning lava landscape.
 We’ve seen people grabbing a handful of green sand, or a shimmering piece of lava rock.
 Although we understand the temptation, besides being bad luck (one of the few superstitions we do believe in) it’s plain ol’ unsustainable.

 4. Why not give back and gain a new perspective on the island?

 There are always cleanups or reforestation opportunities throughout all the islands, but even if you can’t find one during your time here, consider an impromptu one yourself.
 Gather not only your trash, but the garbage around you after lounging on the beach, collect beach glass, fill a plastic bag before you go.
 It’s a wonderful feeling to leave something better than how you found it.

+The future of Hawaii’s sustainability is in our hands.
 Together we can make sure the beauty of the islands is preserved, and make Hawaii a stunning, clean and healthy place to visit for generations and generations!